lucas17955/NOS_Automation_Testing_Lucas/README.md

     cd rest_api_test_automation_project
     ```

-2. Run the test suite:
+2. Run the test suite with HTML report:

     ```bash
-    pytest -s tests/test_users_CRUD.py
+    pytest --html=report.html tests/
     ```

+    This will generate an HTML report named `report.html` in the project directory.
+You can open this file in a web browser to view the test results.

+3. Run the test suite with Allure report:

+    ```bash
+    pytest --alluredir=allure-report tests/
+    ```

+    After running the tests, you can generate the Allure report by executing the following command:

+    ```bash
+    allure serve allure-report
+    ```

+    This will open a web browser with the generated Allure report, showing detailed information about the test execution.

-3. View the test results in the terminal.
+4. View the test results in the chosen report format.

 ## Project Structure